[Please scroll down for Shavuot Readings]

-Rabbi Pinchas in the name of Rabbi Hoshaya taught: “While the king is in his bed” – while the King of the kings of kings, the Holy One, blessed be He, would otherwise be “in His bed” in heaven (i.e., when it is still the morning), He has already arrived, as was said: “It was on the third day, while it was still morning…” (Exodus 19:16).
+Rabbi Pinchas in the name of Rabbi Hoshaya taught: “While the king is in his bed” – while the King of the kings of kings, the Holy One, blessed be He, would otherwise still be “in His bed” in heaven (i.e., when it is still the morning), He has already arrived for His appointment at Sinai, as was said: “It was on the third day, while it was still morning…” (Exodus 19:16).

-This may be compared to a king who decreed, “On such-and-such a day I shall enter the land,” but the residents of the land slept all through the night.
-When the king entered, since he found them still sleeping, he set over them criers blowing horns and shofar, and the local governor bestirred them to greet the king, and the king went before them until he reached his palace.
+This may be compared to a king who decreed, “On such-and-such a day I shall enter the land,” but the residents of the land sleep all through the night.
+When the king enters, since he finds them still sleeping, he sets over them criers blowing horns and shofar, and the local governor has to bestir them to greet the king, and the king goes before them until he reaches his palace.

-So did the Holy One, blessed be He, arrive earlier than expected, as is written, “On the third day the Eternal will descend in the sight of all the people…” (ibid.
-11), and it was written, “It was on the third day, but while it was still morning” (ibid.16).
-The Israelites slept all that night because sleep on a holiday is pleasant, and the night was short!
+So did the Holy One, blessed be He, arrive earlier than expected.
+First is written, “On the third day the Eternal will descend in the sight of all the people…” (Exodus 19:11).
+But then it is written, “It was on the third day, but while it was still morning” (Exodus 19:16), suggesting that the Israelites slept all that night, because sleep on a holiday is pleasant, and the night was short!
 Rabbi Yudan taught: Even a flea did not bite them!

-When the Holy One, blessed be He, entered, since He found them sleeping, He began to set over them criers.
+So when the Holy One, blessed be He, entered, since He found them sleeping, He began to set over them criers.
 That is what is written: “It was on the third day, while it was still morning, there was thunder and lightning...”
-(Ibid.
-16), and Moses bestirred Israel and brought them out to greet the King of the kings of kings, the Holy One, blessed be He.
-That is what is written: “Moses brought the people out of the camp to meet God” (Ibid.
-17), and the Holy One, blessed be He, went before them until He reached Mount Sinai, as is written: “All of Mount Sinai was smoke.”
-(Ibid.
-18)
+(Exodus 19:16), and Moses bestirred Israel and brought them out to greet the King of the kings of kings, the Holy One, blessed be He.
+That is what is written: “Moses brought the people out of the camp to meet God” (Exodus 19:17), and the Holy One, blessed be He, went before them until He reached Mount Sinai, as is written: “All of Mount Sinai was smoke” (Exodus 19:18)

 Rabbi Isaac observed: For that they were rebuked by Isaiah: “Why have I come, and there is no man?
 Called, and no one answers?
 Is My power insufficient for redemption?”
 (Isaiah 50:8)